-Stress can seriously affect the quality of your life.
-Having loads stress diminishes your sense of gratitude and contentment.
-It can lead to burnout, general dissatisfaction, complicated health issues, and premature aging.
+Stress can have serious effects on the quality of your life.
+Having high amounts of stress diminishes your sense of gratitude and contentment.
+It can lead to burnout, general dissatisfaction, complicated health issues and premature aging.

-How you cope with stress levels and uncontrollable situations plays a big role in your well-being.
-While you may not be able to control all external influences such as your boss, your kids, the unpaid bills, the neighbor’s barking dog, bad news on TV, etc., you can develop strategies to better manage your reactions to these factors.
+How you cope with stress levels and uncontrollable situations plays a significant role in your well-being.
+While you may not be able to control all external influences such as your boss, your kids, the unpaid bills, the neighbor’s barking dog, bad news on TV, and so on, you can develop strategies to manage your reactions to these factors better.

-You have the power to lessen the impact of external stressors on your health, your mind, and your emotions.
+You have the power to lessen the impact of external stressors on your health, mind and emotions.
 While completely eradicating the stress components may not be probable, you can take some steps to help you experience happiness regardless of your circumstances.

 Entertaining all these thoughts simultaneously distracts your present focus and compounds your stress factors.
 It makes you less productive and unnecessarily miserable.

 The first step to a stress-free life is to learn how to deal with thoughts of the past or the future that disturb you while you’re working on the “now.”
 When these distracting thoughts cross your mind, acknowledge them but don’t get carried away on the tide.
-Quietly tell yourself “Yes, that was a good vacation and I’ll do it again soon.
-But I need to do this task right now” and then store those thoughts away.
+Quietly tell yourself, “Yes, that was a good vacation, and I’ll do it again soon.
+However, I need to do this task right now” and then store those thoughts away.
 Bring yourself back to the present and stay focused on your current task.

 To avoid getting overwhelmed with your multitude of duties, you need to have a plan.
 You can draw monthly and weekly plans to help you keep track of your deliverables.
 Make a checklist and a corresponding timetable at the start of the week to guide you through your list of tasks.
 Having a checklist lessens your mental stress because you can refer to it anytime to check for reminders or to monitor progress.

-Since you’ve made your checklist, the next logical step is to follow the plan.
+Because you’ve made your checklist, the next logical step is to follow the plan.
 Delaying a complex task such as a financial report or a big project can breed stress and anxiety.
-While you try to temporarily dismiss it by running through your Facebook news feeds, worry builds up at the back of your head.
-The longer you keep these tasks permanently on your “to do” list, the faster they catch up with you.
-You’ll lose sleep, you’ll have nightmares, you’ll binge eat, etc. And the accumulation of worry is bad for your health.
+While you try to dismiss it by running through your Facebook news feeds temporarily, worry builds up at the back of your head.
+The longer you keep these tasks permanently on your “to-do” list, the faster they catch up with you.
+You’ll lose sleep, have nightmares, binge eat, and more.
+The accumulation of worry is also bad for your health.